Prospective Student Q&A

 Is there any kind of health insurance available to students either through Aquinas Institute or SLU?

-More information is available at the SLU Medical Plan FAQ.
+More information is available on the SLU University Health Plan page.

 I would like to become a hospital chaplain.
 Which program would help me to reach this goal?